anguskeatinge/tempo_trap/README.md

 5. Not sure if I trust phase_td_cont, what score should it get for ground truth???

 6. General
-    * see if phase estimate is lagging I could plot the difference.
     * Streamlining, single button testing suite.
         * one matlab, one shell, one python
     * have only a handful of numbers that I push out to the csv (many more isn't useful)